michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-Develop_azure_compute_solutions-.md

 Vertically - you have 1vCore and 2GB RAM but app is getting bigger and bigger then you switch machine for 8vCore and 64 GB RAM <br/>
 Horizontally - adding new machines e.g add azure load balancer and second virtual machine, then add third machine

-Auto scale is available for standard, premium and isolated pricing tiers.
+<b>Auto scale is available for standard, premium and isolated pricing tiers</b>, not e.g for basic.
 Scaling can be done manually or on schedule e.g take out 1 machine after 5 p.m or it can autoscale using rules (base on resource metrics e.g add virtual machine if CPU is above 70%)

 # Azure functions
 What are Azure Functions?
 A serverless application platform, a simple way to run small piece of code ("functions") in the cloud, FaaS - function as a service.